Employee Discrimination Claims Lawyer

 You Have a Right to a Workplace Free of Discrimination

 State and federal employment laws prohibit discrimination in the workplace.
 Whether instituted by co-workers or supervisors and whether in the form of job demotions and terminations or continuous harassment that creates a hostile work environment, discrimination wreaks havoc in your life and on your ability to participate in and enjoy your workplace.
-Swartz Law works to ensure that employees who are victims of discrimination in the Kansas City metropolitan area and throughout Missouri are returned to a positive work environment and/or vindicated for the treatment you endured so that you can move forward with your life.
+Swartz Law works to ensure that employees who are victims of discrimination in the Overland Park metropolitan area and throughout Kansas are returned to a positive work environment and/or vindicated for the treatment you endured so that you can move forward with your life.

 What is Discrimination?